Frequently

 space is possible only, when the change of force around

-the central field varies as the inverse of a quadratic
+central field varies as the inverse of a

 function.